elsom25/uw-class-analysis/README.md

 The key things to know if you want to get hacking is:

-- `analyse_election` is the client code, and acts as the command line tool.
+- `analyse_classes` is the client code, and acts as the command line tool.

-- `election_data.rb` is the implementation, and where the magic happens.
+- `class_data.rb` is the implementation, and where the magic happens.

 Outputs
 -------

-A single file `__election_data.csv` in the directory the script was run from of crunched results that may be consumed as needed. (yay excel!)
+A single file `__class_data_(TERM_ID).csv` in the directory the script was run from of crunched results that may be consumed as needed. (yay excel!)

-The plan is to eventually also output an analysed dataset.